 Sustainability as the mission of the Chocolate Museum

-The issue of sustainability is becoming increasingly important to us and we are making considerable resources available to achieve greater success in less time.
-Our guiding principles are the 17 Sustainable Development Goals (SDGs) adopted by the UN in 2015, which we can and want to contribute to achieving.
+The topic of sustainability is becoming increasingly important to us and we are making considerable resources available to achieve greater success in less time.
+We are guided by the 17 Sustainable Development Goals (SDGs) adopted by the UN in 2015, which we can and want to help achieve.

 To achieve our goals, we rely on three pillars that are within our direct sphere of influence: